YouCanTouCan/Emulation-Station-Guide/README.md

 5. Under "Scrape These Systems" select each of the systems you put ROM files into
 6. Click Start and wait till it's finished

-### Steam & Heroic Games Launcher:
+### Steam, Heroic Games Launcher, & Other Executable Games:
-Any game you installed through Steam or Heroic Games Launcher (a frontend that unified Epic Games, Gog, and Prime Games).
+Any game you installed through Steam, installed through Heroic Games Launcher (a frontend that unified Epic Games, Gog, and Prime Games), or simply installed directly on your computer as an executable (and for which there is no other section in this guide).
 Games must be downloaded on your computer to appear in ES-DE, games you for example own on steam but don't have installed won't work.
 For linux users, it takes more effort if Steam is installed through flatpak - check that section seperately.

 1. [🪟 WINDOWS ONLY 🪟] Go to C:\ProgramData\Microsoft\Windows\Start Menu\Programs and find all files that are the name of a game then .url - for example Undertale.url.
 Select all these files and copy them.
 Go to your ROM Directory from steps 1.9 and 3.1, then go inside your "steam" or "pc" or whatever folder (whichever you prefer), and paste the files.
    1. If your C:\ProgramData\Microsoft\Windows\Start Menu\Programs is empty or doesn't have the games, maybe try checking AppData\Roaming\Microsoft\Windows\Start Menu\Programs\ instead.
 They should be in one of the two.
-2. [🐧 LINUX ONLY 🐧] Find your .desktop files for each steam game you have.
+2. [🐧 LINUX ONLY 🐧] Find your .desktop files for each game you have.
 Select all these files and copy them.
 Go to your ROM Directory from steps 1.9 and 3.1, then go inside your "steam" or "pc" folder (whichever you prefer), and paste the files.
 3. Open ES-DE
 4. Press Esc, then select "Scraper"
 5. Under "Scrape from" select TheGamesDB if it isn't already selected